An easy recipe for keto butter chicken, a wonderful Northern Indian dish of intense, complex flavors.

 - Measure out the cream and remove it from the fridge, to bring it to room temperature.

 - Heat the butter in a large skillet over medium-high heat for about 2 minutes.
 Add the onion and cook, stirring often, for about 4 minutes, until soft.

 - Add the garlic, ginger and seasoning paste and cook 1 more minute, stirring.

 - Add the chicken cubes.
 Stir well to coat.
 Sauté the chicken on all sides for 2 minutes.

 - Add the diced tomatoes.
-Keep cooking over medium-high heat, stirring, 3-5 more minutes, until chicken is cooked through.
+Keep cooking over medium-high heat, stirring, for 3-5 more minutes, until the chicken is cooked through.